jackh1999/ECE445/notebooks/Dorian Tricaud/README.md

 ## Group Meeting
 Figured out the reason why flash wasn't working, one of the buttons was left floating and we had an extra resistor soldered.
 We are now able to reliably flash the device by manually setting the GPIO0 and EN pin to ground.
 It isn't great situation.
 Break is next week so everyone is gone from 11/22 - 12/1.

+# November 27, 2024

+## 3D Printing
+Increased the size of the back main casing and reprinted it to allow for more space for connection wires to sit.

 # December 1, 2024